How to Install Odoo 11 on Ubuntu 16.04

 Install and configure PostgreSQL

-Install the Postgres package from the Ubuntu’s default repositories:
+Install the PostgreSQL package from the Ubuntu’s default repositories:

-Once the installation is completed create a postgres user with the same name as the previously created system user, in our case
+Once the installation is complete create a new PostgreSQL user with the same name as the previously created system user, in our case that is

 sudo su - postgres -c "createuser -s odoo"

 In order to print PDF reports, you will need the